 Materials for wall stencil design:

-Design your custom stencil with Silhouette Studio.
+Step 1: Design your custom stencil with Silhouette Studio.

 Since I was using my Silhouette Cameo, I created the stencil with Silhouette Studio – which is really pretty easy to use.
 I couldn’t find a free font that I loved, so I purchased this one on Creative Market.
 It seriously only took me about 3 or 4 minutes to design this custom stencil.

-Cut stencil out.
+Step 2: Cut the stencil out.

-I have ALWAYS used contact paper to make my stencils, which is a great budget friendly alternative to vinyl.
+I have ALWAYS used contact paper to make my stencils, which is a great budget-friendly alternative to vinyl.

 Cut settings for kiss cut on Cameo with contact paper: